ayrapetovai/dfm/README.md

 ### Terminology
 config file - the file in filesystem that contains parameters for the program.
+state file - file in which the synchronization time, target and source directory paths are stored.
 target directory - is set to be root for all files/directories to managed by dfm.
 There can be only target directory for the whole filesystem. source directory - used to store the information and copies of the managed objects.